locke105/python-keyprotect/README.md

 # these are also referred to as root keys
 key = kp.create(name="MyRootKey", root=True)

-# wrap/unwrap
+# wrap/unwrap, payload should be a bytestring if python3
-message = 'This is a really important message.' wrapped = kp.wrap(key.get('id'), message) ciphertext = wrapped.get("ciphertext")
+message = b'This is a really important message.' wrapped = kp.wrap(key.get('id'), message) ciphertext = wrapped.get("ciphertext")